re-ops/re-docs/setup/re-pack.md

 ```
 ## Deploy

-When creating KVM images deploy our images to a local volume, for example:
+When creating KVM images we need to deploy our images to a local/remote volume, for example:

 ```bash
 # copying into the local default volume
 $ cp output/*.img /var/lib/libvirt/images/
 ```

-Once that done create a new VM instance from the IMG file that we just copied:
+Now we create a new VM instance from the .img file that we just copied:

  ![kvm-template](../img/template.png)

 This VM instance will be used as the source template from which new VM instances are created.

-Note:
+In order to use this template:
 * Make sure to add a bridged networking interface in addition to the NAT interface it already has.
 * Re-core uses the following naming convention for images/templates {os-name}-{os-version}_name-{version}.

-* AWS, LXC and DigitalOcean don't require this step
+Note: AWS, LXC and Digitalocean don't require this step